 Add the serverHost and serverHostNonSsl properties to specify the IP address that is bound to the designated NIC.For example:

 serverHost=10.20.30.40 serverHostNonSsl=10.20.30.40Typically, both the SSL and non-SSL listeners are configured to use the same NIC.
-However, if you use the serverProtocol=http property to off-load SSL for client connections, you can set the serverHost property to a separate NIC to provide SSL connections to systems that are used to launch View Administrator.
+However, if you use the serverProtocol=http property to off-load SSL for client connections, you can set the serverHost property to a separate NIC to provide SSL connections to systems that are used to launch Horizon Console.

 If you configure SSL and non-SSL connections to use the same NIC, the SSL and non-SSL ports must not be the same.

-- Restart the View Connection Server service or security server service to make your changes take effect.
+- Restart the Connection Server service to make your changes take effect.